 - Do you want power at your site?
 We always recommend 30 amp where possible - this will allow you to use multiple elements at one time.
 If you wish to use the coach air conditioner during your stay, 30 amp is a must.

 - Do you want water and sewage at your campsite?
 Not all campsites offer these services at the actual campsite, but it’s great if you can get it and is worth paying an extra few $$ each night for this benefit.
 Most campsites offer a central place for filling up your water tanks and emptying your waste tanks.

 - Book your campsites before you travel.
 We recommend having at least the first few nights booked so there aren’t any stresses on the first night, but many people like having the whole trip planned.
 Booking in advance ensures you know where you are going and you can just focus on the road.
-There are some good options close to all our stations throughout Canada.
+There are some good options close to all our locations throughout Canada.
 Visit the CanaDream Club to see all our partner campsites.
 Additional camping resources are mentioned at the bottom of this blog.

 - Operating the RV – If you are new to RVing and have concerns about understanding and managing the resources, please do not worry.
 We are experts in this.
 Our RVs are designed specifically with rental guests in mind and we have made them as simple and easy to use as possible.
 All the resources in the RV are controlled from a central panel and you’ll quickly learn how to read and manage the controls.

 To make things very easy we have created “How to” videos on each RV so you can familiarise yourself with your RV before you travel.
 You'll watch this video, take a self-guided tour in the RV and have a chance to ask our experts for further help and guidance.
 We also provide detailed Guest Guides with every RV to help you trouble shot as you travel.
 We have 24/7 on-road support - our technicians are on hand to help and guide you through any technical queries you have while travelling.
 The key areas to watch are: